-Rather than scare him straight, my father’s experience in prison only made him more radically anti-communist, as he befriended other political prisoners and witnessed the unspeakable abuses that they were subjected to.
-So he would be arrested two more times, both before the age of 20, for planning “salida ilegal del país” (illegal departure from the country).
+Rather than scare him straight, my father’s experience in prison only made him more radically anti-communist as he befriended other political prisoners and witnessed the unspeakable abuses they were subjected to.
+He would be arrested two more times, both before the age of 20, for planning “salida ilegal del país” (illegal departure from the country).
 But it was the third that has left the most scars.
-He would spend five long years as a political prisoner and it was on this occasion that he was subjected to the forced labor and physical and psychological abuses that I have only very recently begun to learn a little about (I have been offered few details, and I have never asked him to elaborate).
+He spent five long years as a political prisoner and it was on this occasion that he was subjected to the forced labor and physical and psychological abuses that I have only very recently begun to learn a little about (I have been offered few details, and I have never asked him to elaborate).
 El Aparato Rojo (the Red Apparatus), as some prisoners called the political system, was not kind to those who dared fall out of ideological line.

 Then in 1979, my dad was among the 3,600 or so political prisoners that were granted the right to leave Cuba as the result of an agreement between Fidel Castro, the Carter administration, and members of the Cuban exile community earlier in 1978.
-So on August 22, 1979 (a date they never forget) my parents arrived in Miami from Havana via Jamaica, and soon thereafter departed for Los Angeles, where my paternal grandmother lived (she had fled Cuba in 1967) and where I was born a few weeks later.
+So on August 22, 1979 (a date they never forget; we call it our own “dia de la libertad”), my parents arrived in Miami from Havana via Jamaica, and soon thereafter departed for Los Angeles where my paternal grandmother lived – she had fled Cuba in 1967 – and where I was born a few weeks later.
 After only about a year in Los Angeles, however, my parents moved to Miami, where I grew up.
-My dad was 26, and my mom was 23 years old and was over 6 months pregnant with me when she left her home in Guantanamo.
+My dad was 26 years old, and my mom was 23 and was over 6 months pregnant when she left her home in Guantanamo.
 I always admired their bravery for leaving everything they ever knew, including huge families, while expecting their first child, so that I could live in a country where I could write, say, and think what I want – freedoms that they could not enjoy in their homeland.

 But the Cuban Revolution has provided me with some positives, as well.
 For one, I was raised by people who do not take their freedom for granted, and who thus instilled in me a deep sense of appreciation for my ability to think, speak, write, and act as I see fit.
 Also, as a Cuban-American, I live within the complex and richly diverse experience of two worlds.
 Culturally, I feel both Cuban and American.
-I was born in the United States, but I grew up among Miami’s community of Cuban exiles, listening to talking heads discuss Cuban politics on TV all day, watching Qué Pasa, USA? reruns, listening to Celia Cruz and Gloria Estefan on the radio, and enjoying Cuban food on a daily basis.
+I was born in the United States, but I grew up among Miami’s community of Cuban exiles, listening to talking heads discuss Cuban politics on TV all day, watching Qué Pasa, USA? reruns, listening to Celia Cruz and Gloria Estefan on the radio, enjoying Cuban food on a daily basis, and, to this day, enjoying a hot cafecito con leche every morning.
 Moreover, my first language was Spanish – which remains the language in which I speak to my family – but I learned English in school.
 In my experience, then, bilingualism came easily (as did my skills in the “language” of Miami, i.e. Spanglish).
 Certainly, too, my interest in the history of revolutions, and as a Miami native, in disasters and port cities, owe something to my upbringing.